EstimatedEst. Read Time: 16 minutes

 STRENGTH

-When looking at strength, some of our best exercise options for biceps are barbell exercises.
+When trying to build stronger biceps, some of our best exercise options for biceps brachii are barbell exercises.

 Unfortunately, we often run into a problem with our at home arm workouts when we try to convert a barbell strength exercise into a dumbbell exercise.

-As I explained in Best Dumbbell Exercises for Chest, when we move from a fixed hand position on a barbell, such as in a standing barbell curl, to separate hands controlling two dumbbells, we lose stability which greatly undercuts our strength.
+As I explained in Best Dumbbell Exercises for Chest, when we move from a fixed hand position on a barbell, such as in a standing barbell curl, to separate hands controlling a pair of dumbbells, we lose stability which greatly undercuts our strength.

-In other words, you can’t just take the weight of the barbell you can lift and split that weight equally between two dumbbells.
+In other words, you can’t just take the weight of the barbell you can lift and split that weight equally between a pair of dumbbells.
 Your arms individually won’t be strong enough to lift it because of that instability.

-When we move from a fixed hand position on a barbell to separate hands controlling two dumbbells, we lose stability which greatly undercuts our strength.
+When we move from a fixed hand position on a barbell to separate hands controlling a pair of dumbbells, we lose stability which greatly undercuts our strength.

 If I had a barbell at my disposal, I’d go right to the barbell curl, as you see me doing here.
 It allows us to add the most weight to the bar to get the most strength benefits.